 12 point font with a cover page

 image list.
 (Note: your images are not included in your paper length requirement).
 Write an accompanying bibliography with at least two sources (not including Wikipedia).
 Try searching JSTOR through the TMI Library Resources for scholarly articles written about your artist.
-I also have monographs by your artist, which you can look at during class to see and read about their work.
+I also have monographs by many artists, which you can look at during class to see and read about their work.

 Your paper should cover:

-Biographical information about your artist (who they are, where they are from, how they got into photography, have they received an awards or recognition for their art, etc)
+Biographical information about your artist (who they are, where they are from, how they got into photography, what have they contributed to the history of photography, have they received an awards or recognition for their art, etc)

 Information about their artwork (what kind of photographs they make, how do they make their photographs, what kind of camera do they use, what sort of themes does their work cover, is the artist known for a certain body of work, etc. If the artist is known for producing several famous bodies of work, be sure to touch on all of them.)

 Any other information you feel is pertinent to understanding the style and manner of the artist's work (was your artist inspired by the work of other artists, did they experience a life changing event that influenced their photography, etc.)